siloist/siloist.github.io/archive/english/books/Silo's Message.md

 This ceremony is carried out at the request of a group of people.

-Officiant: My mind is restless.
+**Officiant**: My mind is restless.
-Participants: My mind is restless.
+**Participants**: My mind is restless.
-Officiant: My heart is troubled.
+**Officiant**: My heart is troubled.
-Participants: My heart is troubled.
+**Participants**: My heart is troubled.
-Officiant: My body is tense.
+**Officiant**: My body is tense.
-Participants: My body is tense.
+**Participants**: My body is tense.
-Officiant: I relax my body, my heart, and my mind.
+**Officiant**: I relax my body, my heart, and my mind.
-Participants: I relax my body, my heart, and my mind.
+**Participants**: I relax my body, my heart, and my mind.
-When possible the participants are seated.
+_When possible the participants are seated.
 The Assistant stands, reads a Principle or a passage from The Inner Look suited to the circumstances, and invites the participants to meditate on it.
-After a few minutes the Officiant stands and slowly reads the following phrases, pausing after each one.
+After a few minutes the Officiant stands and slowly reads the following phrases, pausing after each one._
-Officiant: Completely relax your body and quiet your mind...
+**Officiant**: Completely relax your body and quiet your mind...
 Then imagine a transparent and luminous sphere that descends toward you until it comes to rest in your heart...
 Notice that the sphere begins to transform into an expanding sensation within your chest...
 The sensation of the sphere expands from your heart toward the outside of your body, at the same time that you deepen your breathing...